Writer & Eternal Student

 Yesterday I celebrated another birthday.
 Birthdays are personal New Year celebrations.

-If you’re fortunate enough to have a birthday mid-year like I do, not only do you get to reflect on the past calendar year, but several months later you also get to reflect on your past year of life.
+If you’re fortunate enough to have a birthday mid-year as I do, not only do you get to reflect on the past calendar year but several months later you also get to reflect on your past year of life.

 When walking down the road of reflection, it’s important to shed the jacket of criticism and the hat of judgment.
 A critical and judgmental nature does nothing but condemn.
 Condemnation makes us hurry through the path of reflection.
 Such a quick journey causes us to overlook and rush by the many lessons to be learned.

 Instead of criticism and judgment, put on the coat of understanding and the cap of wisdom.
 Take a long leisurely walk down the reflective path and learn from past actions.
 Contemplate.
 Ask yourself questions like, how could I have handled that situation to produce a better outcome?
 What did I learn and how can I improve in the future?
 What did I do right?
 How did this year’s reflective journey compare to last year’s reflective journey?
 Am I still facing the same obstacles or have I graduated to a higher, deeper and more character building set of obstacles?

 I am where I am because I chose to be here.
 Each little choice and decision I made throughout my life landed me right here.
 If I don’t like where I am, I had better decide where I want to go and start making little choices in that direction.

 For example, the choices I’ve made in my life landed me right here 10 pounds overweight.
 In order to lose 10 pounds, I have to make small decisions in the direction of a 10-pound weight loss.